linDU99/US-Enrollment2019-2023/README.md

 1. data: The enrollment data files
 2. notebooks: The Jupyter Notebook files for data exploration and creating the dash App
 3. src: The python scripts for creating the dash App
-4. visuals: The image of enrollment dash App
+4. visual: The image of enrollment dash App

 #### Findings:
 - **Undergraduates:** Overall enrollment decreased continuously from Fall 2019 to Fall 2022.
 In Fall 2023, enrollment rebounded to approximately the 2020 level.